bcross98/HotKeyz/README.md

 #Where I left off/What I want to do:
--Add sound detection for when a pick/sword/etc... breaks -Replace the threading functions with one simple function -Redo Complex Cobblestone function
+-Add sound detection for when a pick/sword/etc... breaks -Redo Complex Cobblestone function
--Combine the cobblestone functions
+-Refactor the cobblestone functions
--Combine the listener functions/implement threading better -Move escape message to the top row
--Add Gold Farm option that auto right clicks the Iron Golem -Fix timer bug
+-Refactor the listener functions/ threading functions -Fix timer bug

 #PyInstaller